-UTHealth School of Dentistry at Houston will offer a new master of science degree in dental hygiene in fall 2020, opening new doors for those who already have a bachelor’s degree, even in another field.
+UTHealth School of Dentistry at Houston will offer a new master of science degree in dental hygiene, opening new doors for those who already have a bachelor’s degree, even in another field.

 “This gives dental hygienists the opportunity to teach at the university level or in a dental school, where a master’s degree is a requirement or preferred,” said Dental Hygiene Program Director and Distinguished Teaching Professor Donna Warren Morris, RDH, MEd.

 “A master’s degree gives a dental hygienist the education and credentials to direct a program in dental hygiene or assume other administrative roles.
 It broadens opportunities to work in sales or oral health research.”